 c.
 If serious deficiencies or violations of law are discovered, the SEC staff refers the inspection to the SEC’s Division of Enforcement for further consideration and possible commencement of an enforcement proceeding.

 Self-Regulatory Organization.
-Section 914 of the Dodd-Frank Act required the SEC to conduct study of approaches to improve the frequency of examination of investment advisers.
+Section 914 of the Dodd-Frank Act required the SEC to conduct a study of approaches to improve the frequency of examination of investment advisers.
 In January 2011, the SEC submitted a staff study that asserted that the SEC’s examination program requires a source of funding that is adequate to permit the Commission to meet the new challenges it faces and sufficiently stable to prevent adviser examination resources from periodically being outstripped by growth in the number of registered investment advisers.
 To accomplish this, the staff recommended that Congress consider the following three approaches to strengthen the Commission’s investment adviser examination program:

 1. Authorize the Commission to impose user fees on SEC-registered investment advisers to fund their examinations by OCIE;